-Dr. Vandana Slatter is a former Bellevue City Councilmember, community leader, public school parent, and biotech and health professional.
+Dr. Vandana Slatter is a former Bellevue City Councilmember, community leader, public school parent, and biotech and healthcare professional.

-Most recently, on the Advisory Boards of two local non-profits, Global Social Business Partners (GSBP) and Farmer Frog, she helped establish a Lake Hills Greenbelt urban farm with a social business focus where healthy organic produce can be provided to low-income households at an affordable cost.
-This business model will be supported by offering programs such as STEM-focused curriculum for Bellevue students; a demonstration garden where volunteers can learn sustainable farming and share in the produce grown- all while returning profit to the program that helps feed a community in need.
+On the Advisory Boards of local non-profits, Global Social Business Partners (GSBP) and Farmer Frog, she helped establish a Lake Hills Greenbelt urban farm with a social business focus where healthy organic produce can be provided to low-income households at an affordable cost.
+In 2014, along with approximately 30 neighborhood leaders Vandana completed the first ever City of Bellevue Community Emergency Response Team (CERT) training course.

 Vandana served on the Overlake Hospital Foundation’s Board of Trustees and has helped raise funds supporting the Cancer Center at Overlake and mental health programs on the Eastside.
 Vandana is also a past board member of the Children’s Institute for Learning Differences, a school serving children with special needs.

 In 2017, she was appointed as the State House Representative for the 48th Legislative District.

 Vandana, her husband, Greg, a research scientist, and son have lived in Northeast Bellevue since 2003.